cockroachdb/docs/v19.1/admin-ui-cdc-dashboard.md

 <img src="{{ 'images/v19.1/admin_ui_max_changefeed.png' | relative_url }}" alt="CockroachDB Admin UI Max Changefeed Latency graph" style="border:1px solid #eee;max-width:100%" />

-- In the node view, the graph shows the maximum latency (in nanoseconds) of any running changefeed for the node.
+- In the node view, the graph shows the maximum latency for resolved timestamps of any running changefeed for the node.

-- In the cluster view, the graph shows the maximum latency (in nanoseconds) of any running changefeed across all nodes.
+- In the cluster view, the graph shows the maximum latency for resolved timestamps of any running changefeed across all nodes.

+{{site.data.alerts.callout_info}}
+The maximum latency for resolved timestamps is distinct and slower than the typical commit-to-emit latency for individual change messages.
+For more information about resolved timestamps, see [Ordering guarantees](change-data-capture.html#ordering-guarantees).
+{{site.data.alerts.end}}

 ## Sink Byte Traffic